melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

 - [Summary](#summary)

 # Desktop application
 Desktop application should be considered as public (non-confidential) client.
-During installation, all application’s binaries and files are copied into file system.
+During installation, all application’s binaries and files are copied into local file system.
 Since they can be easily decompiled and inspected by anyone having an access to file system, application should not contain any secrets.
 In this context, desktop application is similar to SPA web application, where JavaScript code can be entirely inspected.

-It is highly [recommended](https://www.rfc-editor.org/rfc/rfc8252#section-6) to use Authorization Code grant flow with PKCE extension, to authorize with Desktop application.
+It is highly [recommended](https://www.rfc-editor.org/rfc/rfc8252#section-6) to use Authorization Code grant flow with PKCE extension, to authorize user with Desktop application.
 PKCE is designed for public clients and doesn’t require storing any secrets on user’s device.

 While performing on user’s behalf authorization, it is necessary to display a form, where users can enter their credentials.
-Authorization servers return html-based form in response to /authorize request, which initiated OAuth grant flow.
+Authorization servers return html-based form in response to */authorize* request, which initiated OAuth grant flow.

 Desktop application has to display html-based form to the user.
-Once user is authorized application gathers authorization code.
+Once user is authorized, application gathers authorization code.
 Authorization code is needed to obtain access/id token from /token endpoint.

 Authorization server sends authorization code to the redirect URI via front channel.
 Redirect URI is specified in initial /authorize request as parameter.
 To prevent [open redirector attack](https://oauth.net/advisories/2014-1-covert-redirect/), redirect URI needs to be first configured on authorization server in application registration settings.